Simply LaKita

 Overhead view of ingredients needed to make lasagna in separate bowls and containers on black tile surface.

-• Garlic - Use fresh minced garlic or garlic paste for the best flavor.
+• Garlic - 1 clove, minced fresh for the best aroma and flavor.

-• Egg - Helps bind the ricotta mixture and adds structure.
+• Egg - 1 large, helps bind the ricotta mixture so it holds its shape when sliced.

-• Fresh Spinach - Chop and layer for extra greens.
-Frozen (thawed and squeezed dry) works too.
+• Fresh Spinach - Optional but recommended, chop and add a layer for extra greens.

 👉🏾 See the recipe card below for exact quantities and full instructions.